Chart Color Schemes

 Maddingley has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified eight projects that could affect this region.
 Notable ones include the Bacchus Marsh Racecourse and Recreation Reserve Masterplan Redevelopment (Stages 2 & 3), Bacchus Marsh Grammar - Maddingley Campus Expansion, Bacchus Marsh Central, and Underbank Estate.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.